Aliases for RTN4R Gene

 GeneCards Summary for RTN4R Gene

 RTN4R (Reticulon 4 Receptor) is a Protein Coding gene.
-Diseases associated with RTN4R include Schizophrenia and Spinal Cord Injury.
-Among its related pathways are Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases and Spinal Cord Injury.
-GO annotations related to this gene include receptor activity.
+Diseases associated with RTN4R include Schizophrenia and Psychotic Disorder.
+Among its related pathways are Spinal Cord Injury and p75(NTR)-mediated signaling.
+Gene Ontology (GO) annotations related to this gene include receptor activity.
 An important paralog of this gene is RTN4RL1.

 UniProtKB/Swiss-Prot for RTN4R Gene